rajendra-jagtap/aws-ec2-terraform/README.md

-# Setup AWS EC2 Cluster through Terraform
+# Setup AWS EC2 servers through Terraform
-The script can be used to get create EC2 Cluster along with VPC, Subnet, etc in AWS Cloud
+The script can be used to get create EC2 servers along with VPC, Subnets in AWS Cloud

 ## Requirements
 Install terraform